Roddy-dev/FrontEndMentor-shopping-cart/README.md

 ## Setup

-Please feel to to fork or clone this repo and play with it.
+Please feel free to fork or clone this repo and play with it.
 You will need node and npm to run.
 (I had npm v10.9.0 and node v20.5.1 ) at the time of writing.

 Then the usual npm install and npm run dev in you chosen directory.